Hatching Project Chicks

-In mid June 2019 we welcomed two separate groups of very young chicks to the sanctuary.
+In mid-June 2019 we welcomed two separate groups of very young chicks to the sanctuary.

-Whilst these chicks all share many inherent traits, their interest in exploring the world, scratching, sun bathing and seeking the comfort and warmth of a mother hen, the two groups are in fact worlds apart.
+Whilst these chicks all share many inherent traits, their interest in exploring the world, scratching, sunbathing and seeking the comfort and warmth of a mother hen, the two groups are, in fact, worlds apart.

 One group are broiler chicks, the type of chickens bred for their meat.
-They are the result of years of selective breeding by humans to achieve the fastest growing, largest birds possible, and their rapid growth is already apparent when viewed next to the other group, who are breeds bred to produce eggs.
+They are the result of years of selective breeding by humans to achieve the fastest growing, largest birds possible, and their rapid growth is already apparent when viewed next to the other group, breeds bred to produce eggs.
 This group are the result of a school hatching project.

 To support our work caring and advocating for animals like these vulnerable chicks, become a regular donor.
 Donations over $2 are tax deductible.

 Aside from sea creatures, Chickens are the most exploited of all animals on earth.
 Did you know that for every 100 animals killed for food, 98.5 are chickens?
 Chickens are complex and intelligent birds who are often underestimated and undervalued.

 When you become a sponsor at Little oak you will be helping Chickens, Roosters, Ducks, Geese and Turkeys.
 Your sponsorship will support Little Oak's essential advocacy work – sharing the stories of individual birds and the plight of their kind across the nation.